adanielnoel/Active-Inference-Capsule/README.md

 This will start saving individual frames in a subdirectory of `save_dirpath`.
 When the agent reaches the goal, it will call `ffmpeg` to generate a `.mp4` file.

+This process is much slower than training because `matplotlib` takes quite some time to render each frame.

 ## Other
 A full list of command-line options can be found in `run_capsule_mountain_car.py`